Please Keep Business Social Media About Business

 By saying keep business social media all business, I don’t mean you leave out your personality or even exclude little personal tidbits here and there.
 Business is about people and relationships, after all.

-But what’s with all the arguing, sarcasm, and accusatory commentary that is becoming more commonplace online?
-This certainly is not conducive to open discussion and the sharing of ideas, both of which are important to business success.
+But what’s with all the arguing, sarcasm, and accusatory commentary becoming more commonplace online?
+This is not conducive to open discussion and sharing ideas, which is essential to business success.

-I’ll read a thread on LinkedIn only to have someone comment in an accusatory tone about something that isn’t factually true and is purely emotional.
-It has become so bad that I no longer have a LinkedIn account.
+I’ll read a thread on social media only to have someone comment accusingly about something that isn’t factually true or purely emotional.
+Or they interject unnecessary commentary describing a group of people.

-Yes, you can do that, but does that attract potential business partners or collaboration—the reason you are on LinkedIn?
+Yes, you can do that, but does that attract potential business partners or collaboration—the very reason you are on social media?
 Probably not.

 This is not because someone may disagree with your personal opinions, although for some, that would be reason enough.
 But speaking for myself, I just don’t want that type of negative energy in my business communications and relationships.